eggplantpasta/drupal-vagrant-lamp/readme.md

 ## Setup
 The `Vagrantfile` shares the local folder: `./www`.
 This is the web root of the website you want hosted in the VM.
 If this folder dosn't exist it will be created when `vagrant up` is run.
 I recommend symlinking the folder from your current project to the vagrant folder and then you can just change the symlink to move between projects - e.g. `ln -fs ~/Sites/dev ./www`.
 You can do this either before or after `vagrant up`.

-When you first boot the VM or recreate it, you might see some warning messages from apache about not being able to determine the ServerName.
-The bootstrap file eventually fixes this as it goes through its process.
-There is also an rdoc notice that can be ignored.

 Edit your local hosts file to point a domain to 192.168.56.102 then use that domain in your browser to hit the site your VM is serving.

+When you first boot the VM or recreate it, you might see some warning messages.
+These are usually harmless and are due to upgraded packages behaving slightly differently.

 ## What is the bootstrap.sh script doing?
 - Sets the MySQL root password to `root`
-- Updates software on the VM
+- Updates package lists
 - Installs necessary packages
 - Deletes the `test` database in MySQL
 - Creates the `devdb` MySQL database and user